mxw/mxawng/src/about/index.md

 hey, it's me, max.  what are the haps?

-this is my personal website. i feel some ways about personal websites, like that they are "useless" or "not worth spending my time on".  but i also feel that way about dressing myself sometimes and i still put on [clothes](/things/unthings/).  or at least when i leave the apartment.
+this is my personal website. i feel some ways about personal websites, like that they are "pointless" or "not worth spending my time on".  but i also feel that way about dressing myself sometimes and i still put on [clothes](/things/unthings/).  or at least when i leave the apartment.

 ## currently

-these days i spend most of my unwasted time reading and occassionally [writing poetry](/stuff/poetry/).  much of my remaining time is spent convincing myself it is ok to prioritize this above other stuff i do, or to do any of the stuff i do at all.  i am thinking about maybe getting an MFA.
+presently, i am trying to recover, heal, and do nothing.  i would like to decouple my life and the living of it from the productivity grind that i've spent it being conditioned for.  this is a remarkably difficult undertaking.

-other stuff i do includes vocal training, [making music](/stuff/music/), practicing house dance, and [dance videography](/stuff/dance/#videography). further down the procrastination pipeline, i sometimes play [magic: the gathering][mtg] and pokémon go.
+i read and occassionally [write poetry](/stuff/poetry/).  other stuff i do includes vocal training, [making music](/stuff/music/), practicing house dance, and [dance videography](/stuff/dance/#videography).  further down the procrastination pipeline, i sometimes play [magic: the gathering][mtg] and pokémon go.

 ## group identity